sam0hack/glass/README.md

 Setup - Requirements
 -------------

-SamLocalhost is very easy to setup if you already have php mysql and phpmyadmin installed in your system you just need to add `$cfg['AllowThirdPartyFraming'] = true;` code into your phpmyadmin's  config.inc.php file.
+Glass is very easy to setup if you already have php mysql and phpmyadmin installed in your system you just need to add `$cfg['AllowThirdPartyFraming'] = true;` code into your phpmyadmin's  config.inc.php file.

 > **Requirements:**